moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-o05/MIP-O05.md

 ## Voting Options

-- For: Approve the addition of weETH and VELO as new markets on Moonwell's Optimism deployment
+- For: Approve the addition of weETH as a new market on Moonwell's Optimism deployment
-- Against: Reject the addition of weETH and VELO as new markets on Moonwell's Optimism deployment
+- Against: Reject the addition of weETH as a new market on Moonwell's Optimism deployment
 - Abstain